cupperservice/go-temp/README.md

-# go template project for the docker container
+# The template projefot of golang for the docker container.